AniolMG/mini-ml-pipeline/readme.md

 - Clean & preprocess data.
 - Train a simple ML model (XGBoost).
 - Track experiments using MLflow.

+Finally, also add:
+- MLflow server + PostgreSQL for versioning and tracking
 - Deploy locally via FastAPI.
 - Containerize the FastAPI app using Docker.

-Finally, also add:
-- MLflow server + PostgreSQL for versioning and tracking
 - AWS S3 as a remote storage service for serving the model.

 ---

 Install all dependencies in requirements.txt with ``pip install > requirements.txt`` beforehand if you want.

+Using virtual environments is recommended.

 ---